 Chart run: 6-8-13-21-33-50-50-66-64-X-X-X-X-53-58

-The extent to which the United Kingdom’s Eurovision entries bear any relevance to the charts has fluctuated over the years (the world just wasn’t ready for Electro Velvet), but in 1999 we adopted a tried-and-tested formula.
+The extent to which the United Kingdom’s Eurovision entries bear any relevance to the charts has fluctuated over the years (the world just wasn’t ready for Electro Velvet), but 1999 saw the use of a tried-and-tested formula.
 After all, if the Spice Girls could conquer the world, then surely Precious stood a reasonable chance of winning the hearts and televotes of Europe?

 Eurovision wasn’t ever part of the plan for Precious, although it’s not entirely clear what the alternative was.
 The group – Louise Rose, Anya Lahiri, Sophie McDonnell, Kalli Clark-Sternberg and Jenny Frost – had been recording material with Paul Varney when he submitted Say It Again for consideration to the BBC’s national selection show The Great British Song Contest.
 It was selected to compete against three other songs and subsequently chosen by the public – albeit narrowly – to represent the United Kingdom.
 Now, Precious had a huge platform, media attention and a major record label (EMI) ahead of their launch, which was a boon in a very crowded marketplace.
 Yes, it came with a certain degree of stigma attached; there’s no point in pretending otherwise, but participating in Eurovision was not an immediate death-knell for a pop act.
 The UK was having a decent run in the contest and hadn’t finished outside of the top ten for over a decade.
 Indeed, it was only two years since Katrina and the Waves had romped to victory, so there was every reason to be optimistic.

 The angle Precious adopted was that they wanted to make Eurovision trendy, which is not necessarily the most endearing stance to take since it implies that the contest is, in some way, beneath them.
-However, we’ll give them the benefit of the doubt because as one of the few acts in the ‘90s who actively sought to extend their career, Precious had to think about how they would later frame Say It Again within the context of their output beyond Eurovision.
+However, as one of the few acts in the ‘90s who actively sought to extend their career, Precious had to think about how they would later frame Say It Again within the context of their output beyond Eurovision.
 And in fairness, it wasn’t unreasonable to suppose that the track would be seen as a more current entry considering it was produced by Cutfather & Joe and could feasibly have been the debut single for a group looking to break into the pop market, with or without the contest.
-Interestingly, while many songs receive tweaks beforehand, the original version of Say It Again, submitted into The Great British Song Contest,is somewhat different from the version we know now.
+Interestingly, while many songs receive tweaks beforehand, the original version of Say It Again, submitted into The Great British Song Contest, is markedly different.
 It has a more classic-sounding pop/R&B vibe and is incredibly charming in its simplicity.